 Discovery

-This is an excellent skill description that clearly defines its scope, includes natural trigger terms, explicitly states when to use it, and proactively distinguishes itself from related skills.
-The inclusion of specific operator names, version requirements, and an explicit exclusion boundary makes it highly actionable for skill selection.
-It follows all best practices including third-person voice and concise structure.
+This is an excellent skill description that clearly defines its scope, provides specific trigger terms, and explicitly states both when to use it and when not to use it.
+The inclusion of specific operator names, version requirements, and a cross-reference to a related skill (airflow-ai) makes it highly distinctive and actionable for skill selection.

 Implementation